fbpx

 The Jubilee Celebration rose is a popular and delightful pink rose variety.
 It was introduced by David Austin Roses in 2002 as a shrub-landscape (S) hybrid tea with PB (pink blend) full flowers that come in small clusters and have a strong fragrance.
 Its blooms are cupped and range from light to deep pink, making it perfect for flower beds or gardens.

-This wild rose is thornless, so you can enjoy its soft blush color without worrying about getting scratched up while pruning or planting your bush.
+This wild rose is nearly thornless, so you can enjoy its soft blush color without worrying about getting scratched up while pruning or planting your bush.
 And if you love roses but don’t want to spend hours caring for them, then this is the perfect variety for you.

 The fairy rose